Latest Show

 More info on our Sky Digital page.
 To explore the options, go to www.sky.com.

-Freeview Philips DTR210Freeview is, as the name suggests, a free digital TV service.
+Philips DTR210Freeview is, as the name suggests, a free digital TV service.
 It uses your existing TV aerial to get its signals.
-All channels are free to watch, there's no installation or subscription cost and no engineer needs to visit (assuming you have a good enough aerial).
+All channels are free to watch, there's no installation or subscription cost and no engineer needs to visit (assuming you have a good enough TV aerial).

 Summary: No subscription.
 Cheap startup cost (from £25).
 Small number of channels